REVOLT N REIGN Terms & GLOSSARY

 Bypasses all Defense cards

-UAs deal damage but are not Attack cards
+UAs are not Attack cards and cannot be targeted by AoA

 IP cost range: 0–8